➥ Loading Saint Helena Island Info

 It has also been proposed that High Knoll Fort might be used for open-air theatre productions.
 One use it already has is as a photography back-drop.

-On 16th December 2016 High Knoll Fort was illuminated for the first time.
+On 16th December 2016 High Knoll Fort was illuminated for the first time{7}.
 Governor Lisa Phillips switched on the lights.
+They failed a few years later and at the time of writing have not been repaired.

 The St Helena Astronomy Club meets at the Fort because of its isolation - away from artificial light - and because the skies are usually clear here.